Real-time Inflation Forecasting Using Non-linear Dimension Reduction Techniques: Linear and non-linear dimension reduction techniques

 The literature suggests several ways to overcome the linearity restriction of PCs. \cite{Bai-Ng2008}, for example, apply a quadratic link function between the latent factors and the regressors, yielding a more flexible factor structure.
-This method considers squaring the elements of $\bm X$ resulting in
+While squared PC considers just squaring the elements of $\bm X$ resulting in